 “I believe the best way to learn about yourself is by getting out of your comfort zone mentally and physically by experiencing different cultures while traveling the world and AdventureWomen allows women to do that safely, especially with their ‘challenge by choice’ approach.”

 Heather graduated Summa Cum Laude from Bowdoin College with Dean’s List and James Bowdoin Scholar recognition and was the recipient of the Michael S. Harper Award.
-She is an avid traveler, music-lover, birder, reader and sports fan, and she is a proud mother to her daughter.
+She is an avid traveler, music-lover, birder, reader and sports fan.

 Women’s Adventure Manager